Day trips from Washington D.C. by train are incredibly fun because the U.S. capital city is close to many great destinations.

-It’s just a 10-minute Uber to Old Town and there’s a free shuttle to and from the Metro.
-Guests love the location, the onsite dining, and how quiet the property is.
+It’s just a 10-minute Uber to Old Town and a free shuttle to and from the Metro.
+Guests love the location, onsite dining, and the quiet property.

 10. Charles City, VA

-The entire trip shouldn’t cost more than $200 and takes less than four hours.
+The trip shouldn’t cost over $200 and should take less than four hours.
 Their most interesting and picturesque attraction is the James River.

 You will also get a lesson on river conservation before concluding your tour with a wine tasting at Upper Shirley Vineyard.

-The tour includes a stop at historic Westover Parish Church, which was founded in 1613.
+The tour includes a stop at the historic Westover Parish Church, founded in 1613.
 The area is dotted with historic homes and plantations offering tours and lectures on Virginia’s complicated past.